graphicore/ufoJS/README.md

 -----

-This software will eventually enable JavaScript environments to do presentation, creation and manipulation of font data.
+This software will eventually enable JavaScript environments to do presentation, creation and manipulation of font data (propably in the UFO format).
 Therefore concepts and algorithms of the FontTools and RoboFab (see Credits) where translated into JavaScript.

 Credits
 -------